Invariant measures for some dissipative systems from the Jacobi last multiplier: Li enard systems and generalized conformal vector fields

 Thus, the equation (\ref{meqn}) for the last multiplier becomes and which can be formally integrated to give

-Let us define a new variable \(u\) as \cite{JLMLienard} where \(l \neq -1\) and is determined from the condition (\ref{CC}).
-If \(K(q)\) and \(V(q)\) are such that (\ref{CC}) is satisfied, then we get \(\dot{u} = l u K(q) \) along with \(p = m u + G(q)\) which is the same as the Li\'enard system.
-However, now that one has \(\dot{u} = l u K(q) \), we can write \(K(q) dt = (lu)^{-1} du\) and substituting this into (\ref{Mlienardoneformal}) gives us \(M = u^{1/l}\) or equivalently, where notice that the last multiplier has been expressed as a function of the phase-space variables \((q,p)\).
-Since \(m\) is a constant, the invariant phase-space measure associated with the system (\ref{Lienardconf1storder}) turns out to be (\ref{Lienardmeasureinvariant}).
+Let us define a new variable $u$ as \cite{JLMLienard} where $l$ is determined from the condition (\ref{CC}).
+If $K(q)$ and $V(q)$ are such that (\ref{CC}) is satisfied, we then get $\dot{u} = l u K(q) $ along with $p = m u + G(q)$ which is equivalent to the Li\'enard system.
+However, now that one has $\dot{u} = l u K(q) $, we can write $K(q) dt = (lu)^{-1} du$ and substituting this into (\ref{Mlienardoneformal}) gives us $M = u^{1/l}$ or equivalently, where notice that the last multiplier has been expressed as a function of the phase-space variables $(q,p)$.
+Since $m$ is a constant, the invariant phase-space measure associated with the system (\ref{Lienardconf1storder}) turns out to be (\ref{Lienardmeasureinvariant}).